Kyōko Saitō: 2022–2024: Becoming Hinatazaka46 center, expansion of solo works

-Solo career (2024–present)
+2024–present: Solo career

 In May 2024, Saitō announced that she had signed with the Toho Entertainment talent agency and intended to further pursue acting.
 She continued her role as April O'Neil in the Japanese dub of the Tales of the Teenage Mutant Ninja Turtles animated series, which premiered in December.

-In 2025, the film Love on Trial (恋愛裁判, Ren'ai Saiban), directed by Koji Fukada with Saitō as lead actress, was selected for the Cannes Premiere section at the 2025 Cannes Film Festival.
+In 2025, the film Love on Trial (恋愛裁判, Ren'ai Saiban), directed by Koji Fukada with Saitō as lead character Mai, was selected for the Cannes Premiere section at the 2025 Cannes Film Festival.
 She attended the premiere on May 22, her first appearance at an international film festival.
+Her performance was critically acclaimed; Screendaily noted that she brought an "inherent veracity" to her performance, while Josh Slater-Williams of IndieWire commented that she brought in details that were "palpably drawn from a place of personal resonance" as a former idol herself.
+The Japan Times remarked that she exuded the "weariness of someone beyond her years", making Mai's personal journey "modestly compelling".

+The audition and entertainment information site Deview placed Saitō second on its 2026 Next Breakout Ranking for actresses, released on January 30, 2026, with fellow former Hinatazaka46 member Yūka Kageyama on first place.